The Future of Photo Editing? (Claude AI + Affinity First Test)

 Brief

 Start with this video's job: Use AI as a creative production partner, but keep human taste in the critique loop.
 Treat "Brief" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 1:06, where the video says: “acts as a bridge between a user and a skill or a set of tools they otherwise”
+Anchor it to 0:27, where the video says: “Claude.
+If we look at the bullet points for this item, we see it says no coding knowledge required.
+Describe reproductive production tasks in plain language to Claude desktop.
+Work with existing documents as well as new ones.”

 02